hgn/net-applet-shuffler/README.md

 - These changes will be lost on a restart
 - The test networks are expected to use a /24 net-mask
 - The direct network is expected to us a /16 net-mask
+- If an outer host, which is uninvolved in the tests (except for controlling) is used, make sure every host has ip forwarding enabled, so that the status of the test interfaces of the test hosts can be checked

 ```
 [on alpha]